 1. Video Customization

-Similar to Instagram’s Stories feature, Reels comes with it’s own toolbar nested on the left allowing you to add music, effects, and adjust the video speed or timer setting.
-IGTV however could be likened to how you would upload videos to your newsfeed, where you add a title, description, cover photo, and upload the footage as is.
+Similar to Instagram’s Stories feature, Reels comes with its own toolbar nested on the left.
+This toolbar allows you to add music, effects, and adjust the video speed or timer settings.
+IGTV however could be likened to how you would upload videos to your newsfeed.
+You add a title, description, cover photo, and upload the footage as is.

 2. Video Length

-Probably the most noticeable difference between IGTV and Instagram Reels are their set restrictions on length.
-IGTV videos must be a minimum 1-minute in length, up to a maximum of 15-minutes (60-minutes if you’re verified).
-Instagram Reels on the other hand allow you to use any video, zoom in regardless of the format, and cut segments up for multiple videos in one.
+Probably the most noticeable difference between IGTV and Instagram Reels is their restrictions on length.
+IGTV videos must be a minimum of 1-minute in length, up to a maximum of 15-minutes (60-minutes if you’re verified).
+Instagram Reels on the other hand allow you to use any video, regardless of the format.
+Reels also allows you to cut segments up for multiple videos in one.
 However, much like with Stories, you are limited to a maximum of 30-seconds for any full length Reel.

 For all the quick maths out there, you will notice there is a limbo between 31-59 second videos that you cannot post to either IGTV or Reels.
-Have no fear, these lovely video lengths still have a home available to them as a regular instagram Post (remember those?).
+Have no fear, these lovely video lengths still have a home as a regular Instagram Post (remember those?).

 3. Video Feed